 Two characters can't occupy the same square.
 Any effect resulting in two or more characters occupying the same square is prohibited.
-Any effect resulting in characters, markers, or objects occupying a wall or square of blocking terrain is prohibited except for debris markers.
-Characters can't occupy the squares of any game elements that have an effect prohibiting characters from occupying their squares.
-If a non-optional effect that places a game element would cause any of these situations to occur, the opponent chooses a square that is as close as possible to the specified square for the game element to be placed instead.
+Any effect resulting in characters, markers, or objects occupying a square of blocking terrain is prohibited except for debris markers.
+If a non-optional effect that places a game element would cause either situation to occur, the opponent chooses a square that is as close as possible to the specified square for the game element to be placed instead.
 Effects may allow a character to move through characters and/or blocking terrain, but a character can never end their movement in such a square.
 If it would, it must end its movement before entering such a square.